Title VI / Nondiscrimination Policy and Complaint Process

 Title VI/Nondiscrimination Policy

 Broward County (COUNTY) values diversity and welcomes input from all interested parties, regardless of cultural identity, background, or income level.
-Moreover, the COUNTY believes that the best programs and services result from careful consideration of the needs of all its communities and when those communities are involved in the transportation decision-making process.
+Moreover, the COUNTY believes that the best programs and services result from careful consideration of the needs of all its communities and when those communities are involved in the decision-making process.
 Thus, the COUNTY does not tolerate discrimination in any of its programs, services, or activities.
 Pursuant to Title VI of the Civil Rights Act of 1964 and other federal and state authorities, the COUNTY will not exclude from participation in, deny the benefits of, or subject to discrimination anyone on the grounds of race, color, national origin, sex, age, disability, religion or family status.

 Complaint Process:

 The COUNTY has established a discrimination complaint procedure and will take prompt and reasonable action to investigate and eliminate discrimination when found.
-Any person who believes that he or she has been subjected to discrimination based upon race, color, national origin, sex, religion, age, disability or family status in any COUNTY program, service or activity may file a complaint with the Title VI Coordinator:
+Any person who believes that he or she has been subjected to discrimination based upon race, color, national origin, sex, religion, age, disability or family status in any COUNTY program, service or activity may file a complaint with the Title VI Coordinator.

 Averill L. Dorsett